tabler/tabler/pages/_docs/avatars.md

 ## Stacked list

-Make the list stack when it reaches a certain length.
+Make the list stack once a certain number of avatars is reached to make it look clear and display well regardless of the screen size.

 {% capture code %}
 <div class="avatar-list avatar-list-stacked">